What is a Postdoctoral Scholar?

 - May not have had more than five years of postdoctoral experience, including at other institutions.

-- Cannot have held or hold a tenure-track professorial appointment (assistant professor, associate professor, or professor).
+- May not have held or hold a tenure-track professorial appointment (assistant professor, associate professor, or professor).

 Postdoctoral appointment titles differ with respect to compensation, benefits, and taxation.
 The source of support determines the category of the postdoc.
-UC Merced, postdoctoral appointments fall into three categories.
+UC Merced, postdoctoral appointments fall into four categories.

 - Postdoctoral Scholar - Employee, Job Code 3252